128technology/docs/docs/plugin_kni_namespace_scripts.md

 The above example, will crete a single route table entry for the prefix `192.168.0.0/16`.

 :::note
-If a target interface is configured as default-route and no routing rules are specified, a default route for the said target will be added.
+If a target interface is configured as default-route and no routing rules are specified, a default route for the target will be added.
 :::

 :::note
 The `routing definition` section will override any other routes specified elsewhere in the config
 :::

 For a more advanced use case, such as tunneling or NAT, a single routing table is not enough.
 For such applications, a `route-tables` definition can be used.
 The `route-tables` allow the user to do the following:
 * Create a new routing table in the namespace
 * Specify the conditions under which to use this routing table
 * Create rules to be used for this new table.